Hypoglycemia is a condition in which your blood sugar (glucose) level is lower than the standard range. Glucose is your body's main energy source.

 - Greater risk of dementia in older adults

 Over time, repeated episodes of hypoglycemia can lead to hypoglycemia unawareness.
-The body and brain no longer produce signs and symptoms that warn of a low blood sugar, such as shakiness or irregular heartbeats.
+The body and brain no longer produce signs and symptoms that warn of a low blood sugar, such as shakiness or irregular heartbeats (palpitations).
 When this happens, the risk of severe, life-threatening hypoglycemia increases.

-If you have diabetes, recurring episodes of hypoglycemia and hypoglycemia unawareness, your doctor might modify your treatment, raise your blood sugar level goals and recommend blood glucose awareness training.
+If you have diabetes, recurring episodes of hypoglycemia and hypoglycemia unawareness, your health care provider might modify your treatment, raise your blood sugar level goals and recommend blood glucose awareness training.

 If you have diabetes, episodes of low blood sugar are uncomfortable and can be frightening.
 Fear of hypoglycemia can cause you to take less insulin to ensure that your blood sugar level doesn't go too low.
 This can lead to uncontrolled diabetes.
-Talk to your doctor about your fear, and don't change your diabetes medication dose without your doctor's okay.
+Talk to your health care provider about your fear, and don't change your diabetes medication dose without discussing changes with your health care provider.

 If you have diabetes

-Follow the diabetes management plan you and your doctor have developed.
-If you're taking new medications, changing your eating or medication schedules, or adding new exercise, talk to your doctor about how these changes might affect your diabetes management and your risk of low blood sugar.
+Follow the diabetes management plan you and your health care provider have developed.
+If you're taking new medications, changing your eating or medication schedules, or adding new exercise, talk to your health care provider about how these changes might affect your diabetes management and your risk of low blood sugar.

-Be sure to always have a fast-acting carbohydrate with you, such as juice or glucose tablets so that you can treat a falling blood sugar level before it dips dangerously low.
+Be sure to always have a fast-acting carbohydrate with you, such as juice, hard candy or glucose tablets so that you can treat a falling blood sugar level before it dips dangerously low.

 If you don't have diabetes

-For recurring episodes of hypoglycemia, eating frequent small meals throughout the day is a stopgap measure to help prevent your blood sugar levels from getting too low.
+For recurring episodes of hypoglycemia, eating frequent small meals throughout the day is a stopgap measure to help prevent blood sugar levels from getting too low.
 However, this approach isn't advised as a long-term strategy.
-Work with your doctor to identify and treat the cause of hypoglycemia.
+Work with your health care provider to identify and treat the cause of hypoglycemia.

 If you use insulin or another diabetes medication to lower your blood sugar, and you have signs and symptoms of hypoglycemia, test your blood sugar levels with a blood glucose meter.
-If the result shows low blood sugar (under 70 mg/dL), treat accordingly.
+If the result shows low blood sugar (under 70 mg/dL), treat according to your diabetes treatment plan.

-If you don't use medications known to cause hypoglycemia, your doctor will want to know the following:
+If you don't use medications known to cause hypoglycemia, your health care provider will want to know:

-What were your signs and symptoms?
-If you don't have signs and symptoms of hypoglycemia during your initial visit with your doctor, he or she might have you fast overnight or longer.
-This will allow low blood sugar symptoms to occur so that he or she can make a diagnosis.
+- What were your signs and symptoms?
+If you don't have signs and symptoms of hypoglycemia during your initial visit with your health care provider, he or she might have you fast overnight or longer.
+This will allow low blood sugar symptoms to occur so that a diagnosis can be made.
+It's also possible that you'll need do an extended fast — up to 72 hours — in a hospital setting.

 - What is your blood sugar level when you're having symptoms?
-Your doctor will draw a sample of your blood to be analyzed in the laboratory.
+Your health care provider will draw a blood sample to be analyzed in the lab.
+If your symptoms occur after a meal, the blood sugar tests may be done after you eat.

 - Do your symptoms disappear when blood sugar levels increase?

-If you have symptoms of hypoglycemia, do the following:
+If you have hypoglycemia symptoms, do the following:

 - Eat or drink 15 to 20 grams of fast-acting carbohydrates.
-These are sugary foods without protein or fat that are easily converted to sugar in the body.
-Try glucose tablets or gel, fruit juice, regular — not diet — soft drinks, honey, and sugary candy.
+These are sugary foods or drinks without protein or fat that are easily converted to sugar in the body.
+Try glucose tablets or gel, fruit juice, regular (not diet) soda, honey, or sugary candy.

 - Have a snack or meal.
-Once your blood sugar is normal, eating a snack or meal can help stabilize it and replenish your body's glycogen stores.
+Once your blood sugar is back in the standard range, eating a healthy snack or meal can help prevent another drop in blood sugar and replenish your body's glycogen stores.

 Immediate treatment of severe hypoglycemia